Yay-SugaKookies/com150/README.md

         OddsEvens: Tells you if you passed (greater than oe equal to 80) or failed (less than 80) in a message box

-                The Odds Evens one was orignally supposed to be something else at first, but i was too lazy to change the name
+                The Odds Evens one was orignally supposed to be something else at first, but I was too lazy to change the name
+        GrossPay: Calculates the gross pay when given the # of hours worked and the pay rate.